kefflin/Requirement-analysis/README.md

 Requirement Analysis involves several critical activities that help ensure a clear understanding of what the software should achieve.
 The five key activities are:

-. .Requirement Gathering:
+.
+Requirement Gathering:

-  . .Involves collecting information about the needs and expectations of stakeholders (clients, users, management).
+  .
+Involves collecting information about the needs and expectations of stakeholders (clients, users, management).

-  . .Techniques include interviews, questionnaires, workshops, observations, and reviewing existing documentation.
+  .
+Techniques include interviews, questionnaires, workshops, observations, and reviewing existing documentation.

-. .Requirement Elicitation:
+.
+Requirement Elicitation:

-  . .Focuses on uncovering implicit, hidden, or unclear needs that stakeholders may not express directly.
+  .
+Focuses on uncovering implicit, hidden, or unclear needs that stakeholders may not express directly.

-  . .Involves brainstorming sessions, prototyping, use case development, and scenario analysis to explore user needs in depth.
+  .
+Involves brainstorming sessions, prototyping, use case development, and scenario analysis to explore user needs in depth.

-. .Requirement Documentation:
+.
+Requirement Documentation:

-  . .Captures and organizes all gathered requirements in a structured format.
+  .
+Captures and organizes all gathered requirements in a structured format.

-  . .Common documentation includes Software Requirements Specification (SRS), User Stories, Use Cases, and Requirement Traceability        Matrices (RTM).
+  .
+Common documentation includes Software Requirements Specification (SRS), User Stories, Use Cases, and Requirement Traceability        Matrices (RTM).

-. .Requirement Analysis and Modeling:
+.
+Requirement Analysis and Modeling:

-  . .Involves analyzing gathered requirements to detect conflicts, redundancies, or gaps.
+  .
+Involves analyzing gathered requirements to detect conflicts, redundancies, or gaps.

-  . .Uses visual models like Data Flow Diagrams (DFD), Entity-Relationship Diagrams (ERD), and Unified Modeling Language (UML) diagrams    to represent system requirements.
+  .
+Uses visual models like Data Flow Diagrams (DFD), Entity-Relationship Diagrams (ERD), and Unified Modeling Language (UML) diagrams    to represent system requirements.

-. .Requirement Validation:
+.
+Requirement Validation:

-  . .Ensures that the documented requirements are correct, complete, feasible, and aligned with stakeholder expectations.
+  .
+Ensures that the documented requirements are correct, complete, feasible, and aligned with stakeholder expectations.

- . .Activities include requirement reviews, walkthroughs, and formal approval from stakeholders to verify accuracy and acceptance.
+ .
+Activities include requirement reviews, walkthroughs, and formal approval from stakeholders to verify accuracy and acceptance.

 # Types of Requirements.